Overview

 Data Model

 Rosetta stores documents as Lexical node trees, not HTML strings.
-The node tree is the canonical form.
+The live node tree is the canonical form while the user is typing.
+Plain text and persisted JSON are debounced snapshots derived from that tree.
 Everything else (pending edits, template anchors, sync payloads) references positions inside it.

 Core Entities